oracle/graal/truffle/docs/AOTOverview.md

 ### Persistent Context Independent Code with Auxiliary Engine Caching (EE)

 GraalVM Enterprise Edition supports persisting code data structures to disk.
-This allows to almost eliminate warmup time for the first run of an application in an isolate/process.
+This enables to almost eliminate warmup time for the first run of an application in an isolate/process.
 The SVM auxiliary image feature is used to persist and load the necessary data structures to the disk.
 Persisting the image can take a significant amount of time as compilation needs to be performed.
 However, loading is designed to be as fast as possible, typically almost instantaneous.